Find the best collection of mosaic knitting patterns here in this free pattern round up – makes of all types and for all skill levels!

 Yarn: Lang Yarns Viva Merino Fine (Worsted Weight #4)

 This next pattern makes me smile.
 I love all the bright colors, and I just think it’s so clever to use the mosaic colorwork technique on the turtle’s shell like that.
+Incorporating mosaic knitting in the round adds a unique twist to the design, enhancing the visual appeal.
 Any child (or adult) would be delighted to receive such an amazing gift!
-All pieces of the pattern are worked individually in back and forth rows and then it’s all put together at the end.
+All pieces of the pattern are worked individually in back-and-forth rows and then it’s all put together at the end.

 Designer: laughing purple goldfish designs